MonkiManja/etch-a-sketch/README.md

 Now it's working.
 I didn't like the hover approach for drawing so i took the "click" way.
 It would be great to find a way to drag and click, for the moment it's working (i guess) in this annoying click way.
-I implemented i few things that i thought were cool, like the grid, color selector and the pixel size slider.
+I implemented a few things that i thought were cool, like the grid, color selector and the pixel size slider.

 Didn't check any kind of solution or help from other entries.
 This is all made by myself.